ProjectBabbler/ebird-api/README.md

 ## Compatibility

-ebird-api works with Python 3.5+.
+ebird-api works with currently supported versions of Python, 3.8+.
+However, it is known to work with earlier versions, at least 3.5 - 3.7, without any problems.

 ## Links